piojo/quattor.github.com/_posts/2013-10-01-documentation-getting-started.md

   running a minimal, updated version of a RHEL 6 (or compatible).

 * One machine to act as the client.
 This machine should also be running a minimal, updated version of RHEL 6 (or compatible).

 You will need to have root access to both of these machines.

 You will also need some basic information about these machines:

 * DNS hostnames for the machines
 * IP addresses of the machines
 * An open network between the two machines
 * Access from these machines to external repositories

 The access to the external repositories are critical to allow the Quattor software to be installed easily on the tutorial machines.

 Installing Aquilon
 ------------------

 Add Aquilon yum repository to the machine.
 Do the following install:

     $ yum install http://yum.quattor.org/aquilon/repo.rpm

 Then afterwards, install the server with:

-    $ yum install aquilon server.
+    $ yum install aquilon-server

 To start the server, just do the following:

-    $ service aquilon start
+    $ service aqd start

 Voila!
 You have a working Aquilon service.